 Chris Eubank was always a mighty specimen.
-Sleekly muscled during his reigns as world middle and super-middleweight champion, it should have come as no surprise when he gatecrashed the cruiserweight division in scarily sinewy physical form.
-Walking to the ring to face WBO cruiserweight champion Carl ‘The Cat’ Thompson, Eubank adopted a familiar strut, seemingly unperturbed by the prospect of facing a naturally bigger man.
+Sleekly muscled during his reigns as middle and super-middleweight champion, it should have come as no surprise when he gatecrashed the cruiserweight division in scarily sinewy physical form.
+Walking to the ring to face WBO champion Carl ‘The Cat’ Thompson, Eubank adopted a familiar strut, seemingly unperturbed by the prospect of facing a naturally bigger man.
 The locus of his self-assurance was obvious.
-Not having bothered with a robe, warm-up sweat glistened on his brawny torso as ‘Simply The Best’ boomed out of the PA.
-Eubank took his time on the gangway, striking a pose here and there and flaring his nostrils at the crowd.
+Not having bothered with a robe, warm-up sweat glistened on his brawny torso as “Simply The Best” boomed out of the PA.
+Eubank took his time on the gangway, striking poses and flaring his nostrils at the crowd.

 The Brighton boxer hadn’t piled on the additional 19 pounds by scarfing Big Macs and skipping roadwork.
 He’d trained with a demonic intensity and looked very much like the Chris Eubank we all knew, only bigger.
 Broader across the chest and back, and with a stronger base, there wasn’t an ounce of fat on him.
 He seemed custom-built for a Homeric battle.
 It was just as well.

 Only two Brits had succeeded in claiming world titles in three weight classes.
 Bob Fitzsimmons had been the first, completing his treble by claiming sport’s ultimate prize – the world heavyweight championship – in 1902.
 Nine decades passed before the feat was repeated, Duke McKenzie adding the WBO super-bantamweight strap to his flyweight and bantamweight honours.
-Now Eubank – always a polarising figure among the UK fight fraternity – would attempt to inscribe his name in the history books.
+Now Eubank, always a polarising figure among the UK fight fraternity, was attempting to inscribe his name in the history books.

 Rather than challenge the eminently beatable WBA light-heavyweight champion Lou Del Valle, or IBF holder Reggie Johnson, Eubank had elected to bypass the division altogether, announcing his intention to fight Carl Thompson.
 Eubank’s reasoning was simple.
 “The only way you get into the legendary ranks,” he averred in his typically dramaturgical diction, “is when you do what the critics say you can’t.”

-Keen to impress his greater size on Eubank, Thompson threw every punch with bad intentions, catching his man with a forceful right at the start of the second, whereupon Eubank spent the rest of the round on the move, ramming his jab at the advancing champion and ducking and jerking his head away when Thompson launched bombs.
-With just over 30 seconds remaining, Eubank suddenly put together a rapid four-punch combination: right uppercut, straight right, left hook, right hand, the final overhand right punctuating the salvo by booming off Thompson’s jaw.
+Keen to impress his greater size on Eubank, Thompson threw every punch with bad intentions, catching his man with a forceful right at the start of the second, whereupon Eubank spent the rest of the round on the move, ramming his jab at the advancing champion and jerking his head away when Thompson launched bombs.
+With 30 seconds left, Eubank put together a rapid four-punch combination: right uppercut, straight right, left hook, right hand, the final blow punctuating the salvo by booming off Thompson’s jaw.
 The champion lost his footing slightly and dropped his hands, time enough for Eubank to pitch a powerful right hook and continue the onslaught.
 Only a few clean blows landed but Thompson ceded ground, stumbling confusedly towards the corner as Eubank sought to administer the coup de grâce.